KKUPC/CliNaP-M_April2022/6_metID/6_metID_README.md

 ```

 The processed NMR spectra is now plotted.
-You have specified the chemical shift region to 1.30 - 1.38 ppm to visualise the exact chemical shift scale of this doublet signal at 1.333 ppm.
+You have specified the chemical shift region to 1.30 - 1.38 ppm to visualise the exact chemical shift scale of this doublet signal at 1.333 ppm to be used as the driver peak.

 ![](Figures/RMetID1_1.JPG)